vandemataram15aug1947/Design_and_Development_of_an_Isolated_Gate_Driver_Circuit/README.md

 - Hardware Testing Results of the gate driver circuits for my inverter.

 This project ensures a comprehensive understanding of the UCC23513DWYR gate driver and its practical implementation in inverter applications.

+This project focuses on the design and development of two isolated gate driver circuits using:
+- **HCPL-3120** – A high-speed optocoupler-based gate driver.
+- **UCC23513DWYR** – A high-performance isolated gate driver with reinforced insulation.

 The circuits are designed to efficiently drive power switches in high-frequency applications, ensuring **reliable isolation, fast switching, and enhanced noise immunity**.
 These gate drivers play a crucial role in power electronics applications such as **DC-DC converters, inverters, and motor drives**.